triton-inference-server/pytriton/CONTRIBUTING.md

 ### Write Documentation

-The pyTriton could always use more documentation, whether as part of the official pyTriton docs, in docstrings, or even on the web in blog posts, articles, and such.
+The PyTriton could always use more documentation, whether as part of the official PyTriton docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback